marchewadm/portfolio/content/selected-works/chat-roulette.md

 ## More About the Project

 The idea behind the app was to act as a chat roulette.
-Users could see the total number of people online to check whether it was even worth trying to find someone to talk to (hint: it wasn't!).
+Users could see the total number of people online to check whether it was even worth trying to find someone to talk to (**hint**: it wasn't!).
 They could either create an account or stay "anonymous".
 Without an account, though, they had no profile personalization and no ability to send friend requests.

 I knew that on some chat roulette platforms, people love filtering their matches by categories, so I implemented that feature here as well.